garbo999/garbo999.github.io/_posts/2017-06-01-results-from-moses-baseline-system.markdown

 English:
 > As the case Ferrand comes confuse the message gouvernemental, the Justice Minister prefers to keep silent for the moment .

-The beginning is a awkward but this is mostly understandable.
+The beginning is awkward but this is mostly understandable.

 My translation: *With the Ferrand affair blurring the government's message, the Justice Minister prefers to keep silent for the moment.*